Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 Click on the "wizards" tab, then select the wizard link that matches your current setup.
 My pfSense system is set up as a dual wan router, so I will be using the Single LAN multi Wan wizard.
 If you only have a single WAN and LAN connection, you should also use this wizard.

 Step 2: Specify Wan Connection

-On the next step you need to enter the number of WAN connections on your router.
-If you have a single WAN router just enter "1."
-If you have a dual WAN router you would enter "2."
-If you are not sure how many interfaces are configured click on the status tab, then select interfaces.
+In the next step, you need to enter the number of WAN connections on your router.
+If you have a single WAN router, just enter "1."
+If you have a dual WAN router, you would enter "2."
+If you are not sure how many interfaces are configured, click on the status tab, then select interfaces.